Autistic player scores touchdown the week after being bullied

 Watching her son score, Campbell said, “It was just the most awesome feeling I’ve had as a parent.”

-The fact that the play’s result was predetermined doesn’t diminish its wonderful impact on Sean, she said.
+The fact the play’s result was predetermined doesn’t diminish its wonderful impact on Sean, she said.

 “He thinks he’s the next Deion Sanders,” she said with a laugh.
 “He feels it was authentic.
 That’s what makes it special.”